 He joined the PI in Fall 2005 after working at Texas Christian University (TCU) in Fort Worth, Texas, where he was an Assistant Professor of Physics from 1999.
 At TCU, he taught a wide range of physics courses, collaborated with colleagues in the TCU College of Education on teacher-training workshops and educational research projects, and supervised several MS and PhD students on atomic and laser physics projects.
 Prior to TCU, he was an NRC (National Research Council) Postdoctoral Research Associate at the National Institute of Standards and Technology (Gaithersburg, Maryland) from 1997 to 1999.

 Starting from his initial choice of a BS degree in Science Education to now, Dr. Curtis has had a strong interest in the improvement of educational experiences for students.
 After completing his BS degree, he served two years in the US Peace Corps as a high-school teacher in Belize, Central America.
-While in Belize, he also did educational/training projects such as the development of science teacher training workshops and to help start-up a local Shotokan Karate Dojo.
 Later, as a graduate student at Rice University, he frequently served as the de-facto advisor for new undergraduate and graduate students in his advisor’s research group, and often did substitute teaching on behalf of his research advisor.
 At TCU, he did original research on the impacts on student learning via science simulations rather than real, equipment-based experiments.
 At PI, his educational research started with an investigation related to student performance on the Force Concept Inventory (FCI) and the role of the survey’s language (Arabic or English).
 This was followed by several studies related to improving student learning through use of online homework services (Quest and WileyPLUS) and then to explore the impact of PI’s adoption of a Studio Physics approach.
-Most recently, he has been involved in research related to student reading, visualization, and problem-solving skills, particularly in the context of introductory physics coursework.
-This has included an exploratory project about the enhancing student learning via their development of ePortfolios and some initial classroom use of online text (lexis) simplification tools, in the context of student reading of physics textbooks."
+Most recently, he has been involved in research related to the professional development of faculty and the connections between students' language and problem-solving skills.